datares/TikTok_Famous/README.md

 We were not able to find a cohesive list of information on the demographics of the top TikTokers, so we manually entered in the remaining columns.

 ## Data Cleaning :shower:

+### Trending Videos
+Insert cleaning process here.

+### Top TikTokers
-For the `top-260-tiktokers.csv` dataset, we first removed the unnecessary symbols from our numerical column entries (such as the % or 'm' to indicate a million) and converted those datatypes from object to float.
+For the `top-250-tiktokers.csv` dataset, we first removed the unnecessary symbols from our numerical column entries (such as the % or 'm' to indicate a million) and converted those datatypes from object to float.
 For the remaining columns, the entries were entered in manually so we did not have to clean up any possible duplicate/nonsensical values/entries that appeared in the data.

 ## Data Analysis :bar_chart:
 Our analysis can be found [here](https://github.com/ivantran96/TikTok_famous/tree/main/Analysis).
 Each member of the team contributed to delevoping visualizations for our article, half working on Trending TikTok videos and the other half on demographics of the Top 250 TikTokers.
 The technologies we used is mentioned at the beginning of the README.